R-js/libRmath.js/README.md

 4. `unif_random`: get a random value, same as `runif(1)` in R

 #### 1. "Mersenne Twister".
 From Matsumoto and Nishimura (1998).
-A twisted GFSR with period `2^19937 - 1` and equidistribution in 623 consecutive dimensions (over the whole period).
+A twisted GFSR with period `2^19937 - 1` and equi-distribution in 623 consecutive dimensions (over the whole period).
 The _`seed`_ is a 624-dimensional set of 32-bit integers plus a current position in that set.

 usage example:
 ```javascript
   const libR = require('lib-r-math');
   const rng = libR.rng.MersenneTwister;

   const { init, unif_rand, getSeed, setSeed } = rng;